salmanfs815/islamophobia-hotline-site/content/posts/2024-03-22-community-iftar/index.md

 \
 This year, mark your calendars for a special community iftar event, jointly hosted by the Islamophobia Legal Assistance Hotline and Centre for Comparative Muslim Studies ([@ccms_sfu](https://www.instagram.com/ccms_sfu/)).
 Join us at SFU's downtown campus on March 28th for an evening filled with community and delicious food.\
 \
 This event will be free to all attendees, however, registration is required as space is limited.
-Register in the LinkTree in our bio.
+Register [here](https://www.eventbrite.ca/e/save-the-date-upcoming-community-iftar-tickets-863149361977).